fisherxue/QuartusModelSimSetupLinux/README.md

 I was unable to get the ./setup.sh script to work.
 It would finish installing, but the window would not terminate.
 Hence:

 Install Quartus and ModelSim separately.
-Install Quartus with device support, but without Quartus Help stuff.
+Install Quartus with device support, but without Quartus Help.

 Following works with Quartus Prime Lite Edition 17.1, but should work with minor modifications on other versions

 ***

-FOR QUARTUS ```./QuartusLiteSetup-17.1.0.590-linux.run```
+### QUARTUS ```./QuartusLiteSetup-17.1.0.590-linux.run```

 Verify that Quartus runs with ```./$QUARTUSHOME/bin/quartus ```